 Children are welcome; cots and extra beds can be provided.
 The restaurant has highchairs and a tasty children's menu (no frozen nuggets!).
 The cookery school sometimes hosts kids cookery classes, too.

-Split-level Little Thorn Cottage has a private entrance, a double bedroom, and a lounge that can sleep 2.
+Split-level 1 Thorn Mews has a private entrance, a double bedroom, and a lounge that can sleep 2.
 With a kitchenette and two bathrooms, it's a very practical option for those with little ones.
-In the annex (above the shop and cookery school), Premium Room 10 and Standard Room 11 can be booked together, ideal for a family.
+In the annex (above the shop and cookery school), Classic Room 10 and Cosy Room 11 can be booked together, ideal for a family.
 Room 10 has a kitchenette and the external corridor can be closed off, creating a mini apartment.
-Premium Room 2 has a double sofabed; all rooms have space for an extra bed or baby cot.
+Superior Room 2 has a double sofabed; all rooms have space for an extra bed or baby cot.

 Babysitting is available by arrangement